-Chapter 5 Conclusions
+Chapter 5 CONCLUSIONS

 This thesis focuses on nonlinear problems in petrophysical logging, such as characterization of bitumen and heavy oil viscosity and water saturation quantification, on the example of Canadian oil-sands by LF-NMR relaxometry data.
-To model the relationship between the NMR outputs and experimental data and, we employed various statistical and machine learning tools, which reduced uncertainties associated with data interpretation and enabled us to capitalize on new, previously unknown relationships.
+We employed various statistical and machine learning tools to model the relationship between the NMR outputs and experimental data, which reduced uncertainties associated with data interpretation and enabled us to capitalize on new, previously unknown relationships.
 In conclusion, we found that:

-- Heavy oil and bitumen viscosity can be analytically approximated from T_2 relaxation data, even in the high-temperature conditions, by integrating T_2 logarithmic mean, relative hydrogen index per unit volume (RHI_v), and power-law corrected T{2lm} .
-The statistical scores of the new analytical model demonstrate a superior generalization ability compared to all approaches in the literature to date. - Machine learning-based modeling (gradient boosting and support vectors in particular) using only one NMR parameter (T{2lm}) can provide highly accurate predictions of oil viscosity.
+- Heavy oil and bitumen viscosity can be analytically approximated from T_2 relaxation data, even in high-temperature conditions, by integrating T_2 logarithmic mean, relative hydrogen index per unit volume (RHI_v), and power-law corrected T{2lm} .
+The statistical scores of the new analytical model demonstrate a better generalization ability compared to all approaches in the literature to date. - Machine learning-based predictive modeling of oil viscosity (gradient boosting and support vectors in particular) using only one NMR parameter (T{2lm}) along with suitable feature engineering can provide highly accurate predictions of oil viscosity.
 These models work well even for a set of chemically diverse light, heavy and extra-heavy oils.
-It also overcomes issues related to NMR hardware limitation (finite echo spacing), magnetization loss at high temperatures (Curie effect), and additional costs and uncertainties associated with the determination of RHI_v. - The Extreme Gradient Boosting algorithm can be utilized for improved water and oil saturation evaluation with only T2 relaxation and bulk density data required as an input.
+It also overcomes issues related to NMR hardware limitation (finite echo spacing), magnetization loss at high temperatures (Curie effect), and additional costs and uncertainties associated with determining RHI_v. - The Extreme Gradient Boosting algorithm can be utilized for improved water and oil saturation evaluation with only T2 relaxation and bulk density data required as an input.
 This approach bypasses issues stemming from a poor understanding of dominating T2 relaxation processes in micro and macro-pores, diffusive coupling, and consequential oil and water signal overlapping.
 It also does not require determining the T2 cutoff value and associated laboratory tests.

 Even though a large number of experimental data was used for this work (hundreds of observations), the obtained datasets are considered small from the machine learning point of view (tens of thousands of observations).
-This work demonstrates that even relatively small datasets such as those characteristic for petrophysical laboratory tests can be used for machine learning modeling by performing feature engineering, given that the understanding of the problem and associated processes are sufficiently understood.
+This work demonstrates that even relatively small datasets such as those characteristic for petrophysical laboratory tests can be used for machine learning modeling by performing feature engineering, given that understanding the problem and associated processes is sufficiently understood.